GustavoAC/PyGalaxian/README.md

 ### Technology:
 Built using pygame library on Python 2.7

-C++11 Standard used on joystick code.
+C++11 Standard used on joystick code

 ### Version and Release:
 First Release, version 1.0